decaf-dev/obsidian-view-count/README.md

 The name of the property that the view will be stored in.

+> [!WARNING]
-> Please rename the existing property before updating this setting.
-You can use the rename option in the `All Properties` view in the sidebar to do this.
+> Please rename the existing view count property before updating this value.
+This will prevent the creation of a duplicate property.
+You can rename the existing property using the **rename** option in the **All Properties** view in the right sidebar.

 ### Templater delay